 1. They move slowly for a reason.

-Sloths are know for barely moving, and there's a good reason for that.
-In a 2018 study, researchers at the Sloth Conservation Foundation discovered that sloths' metabolism shuts down when the weather is too hot or too cold.
-Because sloths only eat leaves from a few variety of trees, their diet is very low in nutrition.
+Sloths are known for barely moving, and there's a good reason for that.
+In a study published in PeerJ, researchers at the Sloth Conservation Foundation discovered that sloths' metabolism shuts down when the weather is too hot or too cold.
+Because sloths only eat leaves from a few trees, their diet is very low in nutrition.
 Therefore, they can't expend a lot of energy to regulate their body temperature.

 "While we don’t know exactly how they are doing this ... but to our knowledge this is the first physiological evidence of a mammal quickly invoking reversible metabolic depression without entering a state of torpor [or] hibernation," Rebecca Cliffe, founder of Sloth Conservation Foundation, told National Geographic.